Little paper roses (or rosebuds) are easy to make once you know how. Keep reading to find out how to make yourself some today.

 How to Make Paper Roses

 This little video shows you how to make the rosebuds step by step.
-Scroll down for the written instructions and supply list:
+Scroll down for the written instructions and supply list that I put after the video:

 You will need: